reshmaharidhas/Car-Logo-Quiz/README.md

 - Continue playing

 ## Download the Game🎮
-- Click the 'Releases' section which is towards the right side of this page.
+- Click the 'Releases' section which is towards the right side of this page👉
-- Download the 'CarLogoQuiz.exe' file in your computer.
+- Download the 'CarLogoQuiz.exe' file in your computer⬇️
 - Double click on the .exe file to run and play the guessing game.

-## Screenshots
+## Screenshots💻